mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 It addresses one issue with monthly Coder Dojos.
 My observations and interviews with volunteers at Dojos showed that there is a difficulty in maintaining project interest from one month to the next.

 These projects allow students to approach computing with a different attitude and tackle problems in a radically different way to much of classroom teaching.
 Apart from the greater amount of time dedicated to hands-on coding and related physical computing challenges, the opportunities for authentic practices.
 These include; designing for real users, collaboration with other students, project planning, debugging faulty code and repeated revisions to work to fine tune the desired result.

+While the RPI foundation have created and collected an impressive collection of resources - we should really appreciate the work of volunteers and teachers volunteering out of class time to create the opportunities to code creatively.
+This is in line with socio-cultural understandings of how learning happening.

+MORE ON THIS

 <!-- Socio cultural theory here?
 the importance of community as culture